aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

 Storing and submitting the calculation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Up to now our calculation has been kept in memory and not in the
+Up to now we've just been playing around and our calculation has been kept
+in memory and not in the database.
-database.
-Now that we have inspected the input files and are sure that
+Now that we have inspected the input files and convinced ourselves that
 Quantum ESPRESSO will have all the information it needs to perform the
-calculation, we will submit the calculation for a full run, doing so
+calculation, we will submit the calculation properly.
-will store the inputs that are living in memory, run and store the
+Doing so will make sure that all inputs are stored in the database,
-calculation and link the outputs to it, to achieve this, we first need
+will run and store the calculation and link the outputs to it.

-to declare our intent in the builder metadata,
+Let's revert the following values in our builder to their defaults:

 .. code:: python